-Kolby Jackson enters his fifth year on the Fighting Illini staff in 2014, moving to the defensive side of the ball after spending the past four on offense.
+Kolby Jackson spent five years on the Fighting Illini staff (2010-14), moving to the defensive side of the ball for his final season after spending the past four on offense.
 Jackson spent 2012 and '13 as Illinois' special teams and offensive graduate assistant and was the Illini's offensive quality control coach in 2010 and '11, including coaching the Illini's receivers in the 2011 Kraft Fight Hunger Bowl.
 In 2012, Jackson also worked with the Illini running backs.

 In his current role, Jackson assists defensive coordinator Tim Banks with the defensive backs and also works with special teams coordinator Tim Salem in all aspects of special teams.

 As Illinois' offensive quality control coach in 2010-11, Jackson assisted with coaching the receivers and assisted in game planning, scouting reports and directing the scout team.
 The 2010 Illini offense broke the school records for points per game and total points and Illinois won bowl games in consecutive years in 2010-11 for the first time in school history.